-- 1.5 cups sweet potato diced and steamed or roasted until soft
+- 1 and 1/2 cups sweet potato diced and roasted or steamed

-- 1.5 cups broccoli florets, well chopped into small pieces
+- 1 and 1/2 cups broccoli florets chopped into small pieces

-- 2 tsp dried oregano (or any dried herb that you prefer)
+- 2 tsp dried oregano or any other herbs you prefer, to season

-- 1/2 cup pumpkin seeds/pepitas (optional, to sprinkle on top)
+- 1/2 cup pumpkin seeds - OPTIONAL, to sprinkle on top

-- Preheat oven to 180 C and grease a large baking dish with coconut oil/olive oil etc. I typically use a glass dish about 25cm x 20cm.
+Preheat oven to 180 C and grease a large baking dish with coconut oil.
+Note, I typically use a glass dish about 25cm x 20cm.

 - Arrange the sweet potato, broccoli and leafy greens evenly in the baking dish.